 Update to Smart Charging Electricity Pathways.
 In order to reflect the seasonal variation of electricity generating resources in California and to maintain accounting consistency with the CI of the California Average Grid Electricity pathway, the Executive Officer will use the methodology described in the supporting document specified in section 95488.5(e) and the public comment process described in 95488.5(d)(1) to update the smart charging or smart electrolysis pathway CIs in Table 7-2.

-The following supporting document, which is incorporated herein by reference, describes the methodology and data sources used to determine the carbon intensity values for the fuel pathways, shown below in Table 7-1, and the hourly windows for smart charging or smart electrolysis electricity pathways, shown below in Table 7-2:
+The Technical Support Documentation for Lookup Table Pathways, describes the methodology and data sources used to determine the carbon intensity values for the fuel pathways, shown below in Table 7-1, and the hourly windows for smart charging or smart electrolysis electricity pathways, shown below in Table 7-2:

-Industrial Strategies Division, California Air Resources Board.
-August 13, 2018.
-CA-GREET3.0 Lookup Table Pathways Technical Support Documentation.

 Table 7-1.
 Lookup Table for Gasoline and Diesel and Fuels that Substitute for Gasoline and Diesel2